How much does TMS therapy cost?

 Many insurance companies require patients to have a history of treatment failure with at least two to four antidepressant medications before authorizing coverage for TMS therapy.
 Check with your insurance provider to confirm your treatment costs will be covered.

-Get free estimates from psychiatrists near you.
+Get free estimates from tms therapy providers near you.

 What is TMS therapy?